Hong Kong rags-to-riches publisher facing Security Law trial

 In 1995, Lai launched the Apple Daily, which quickly became one of the city’s top selling newspapers with its sometimes outrageous coverage of politics and celebrities.
 The publication survived a newspaper price war and expanded into Taiwan in the 2000s.

-Opposition against the bill morphed into months of sometimes violent protests as demands for greater democracy in Hong Kong escalated.
+Opposition to the bill morphed into months of sometimes violent protests as demands for greater democracy in Hong Kong escalated.

 The protest movement, which eventually was snuffed out, lacked any clear leader, but Lai’s high profile made him a target of the authorities.